-- 1. Appropriate consent is in place for the use of the premises as on-premises licence catering service.
-A council submission was not received. - 2.
-A Police submission was not received - 3.
+- 1. The applicant has applied for an on-premises catering with sale on other premises authorisation liquor licence.
+The licensed premises will be used as a home office only to conduct business administration duties, with no liquor to be stored on premises. - 3.
 No public submissions were received relating to any matters with the application. - 4.
 The licensed premises will be a home office where sales invoices are processed online.
 The sale on other premises authorisation will enable the licensee to host events or functions at various locations away from the office. - 5.
 I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions imposed in the licence document. - 6.
 I am satisfied that the statutory advertising requirements have been met.